mbreed-author/mbreed-author.github.io/index.md

 <br/>

 Intrigued?
 Click the button below to join my Readers Club and receive a free Hugh Hammond short story:*The Final Patient*.
-I'll send an email when the full novel is on sale at a promotional discount.
-I'll also let you know when a new batch of background footnotes appears on this website, and when the sequel - *The Hammond Catastrophe* - is published.
+I'll let you know when the sequel - *The Hammond Catastrophe* - is published.
 I won't pass on your email, or use it for anything else.

 [I want my free short story](http://cm.pn/4bc0){:.btn .center}{:target="_blank"}